 Percy Jackson and the Olympians by Rick Riordan

 This series is amazing!
 Greek gods still exist and so do their kids, demigods, who have incredible abilities.
 Unfortunately for these kids, monsters are out to kill them.
 But, they are also the only ones who can save the world from a war between the Greek gods the Titans.
 Percy goes to Camp Half-Blood where he gets trained to protect himself… that is until he’s sent on a dangerous quest.
 Betrayal, adventure, plot twists, and incredible mythological world-building make these stories that kids can’t put down.

 Who Would Win?
 Whale vs. Giant Squid by Jerry Pallotta, illustrated by Rob Bolster

-Kids can’t get enough of the Who Would Win? books who pits two ocean carnivores against each other.
-First, you’ll learn facts about a sperm whale, then you’ll learn about the giant squid.
-Finally, read what happens when these two creatures face-off.
-Can you predict who will win?
+Kids can’t get enough of the Who Would Win? books that pit two ocean carnivores against each other.
+In this book, read facts about each creature then compare with a face-off.
+See if you can you predict who will win!
 See all the addicting informational books in the Who Would Win series.